genouest/biomaj-download/README.md

 Prometheus endpoint metrics are exposed via /metrics on web server

-# Protocol options
+# Download options

-Since version 3.0.26, you can use the `set_options` method to pass a dictionary of protocol-specific options.
+Since version 3.0.26, you can use the `set_options` method to pass a dictionary of downloader-specific options.
 The following list shows some options and their effect (the option to set is the key and the parameter is the associated value):

   * **skip_check_uncompress**: